itoyori/itoyori/docs/src/01_tutorial.md

 In the above code, `x * x` is applied to each element before summed up.

 `ityr::transform_reduce()` supports a general reduction operation more than just summation.
-The user can also change the identity value and the combine operator, as long as the operator is *associative* (*commutativity* is not required in Itoyori).
+Users can define their own *reducers*, by providing *associative* reduction operator (*commutativity* is not required in Itoyori) and an identity element (to constitute a *monoid*).

+TODO: write a document for reducers

 Full code example to calculate AXPY and show the result's L2 norm:
 ```cpp